smartparrot/embedding_rag/readme.md

 python3 evaluate/build_embedding_cache.py

 (5) Evaluate the Embedding Model
-Uses the evaluation method from embedding_rerank_retrieval, simplified here to only evaluate the embedding model.
+Evaluation method is the same as project embedding_rerank_retrieval, here only evaluate the embedding model.

 python3 evaluate/evaluation.py